What is the Accounts Payable Process?

 Book this 30-min live demo to make this the last time that you'll ever have to manually key in data from invoices or receipts into ERP software.

-Here are some of the most common challenges to AP processing:
+Here are some of the most common challenges faced by teams that tackle AP processing:

 This is particularly true with manual AP processing because paper documents must be moved across tables and departments.
 This can cause delays in processing an invoice and paying the vendor.
 Delays along the account payable cycle can snowball into late receipts of ordered items, poor credit rating, poor relationships with vendors and fees/fines.